unal-lssa/lssa2025i/laboratories/laboratory_5/README.md

 * We introduced Limit Event Response.

 Thanks to the simulator, you can verify that the system's performance is as agreed and even find possible areas for improvement.

+## 5. Delivery

+### 5.1.
+Deliverable

+* Full name.
+* The same excercise with the following improvement: Extend this design by adding additional resources to test load balancing patterns on the worker component by introducing the Weighted Round-Robin algorithm.

+### 5.2.
+Submission Format

+* The deliverable must be submitted via GitHub ([lssa2025i](https://github.com/unal-lssa/lssa2025i) repository).
+* Steps:
+  - Use the branch corresponding to your team (team1, team2, ...).
+  - In the folder [laboratories/laboratory_5](), create an **X** folder (where X = your identity document number), which must include the **deliverable**:
+    + README.md with the full name and steps for executing the exercise.
+    + Related files to execute.

+### 4.3.
+Delivery Deadline

+Friday, May 09, 2025, before 23h59.